au-ts/lionsos_docs/content/docs/releases/0.3.0/_index.md

 ### Metaprogram tooling

-One of the main issues we found with our current approach to using LionsOS was the time and effort needed to simply stich together components into one coherent system.
+One of the main issues we found with our current approach to using LionsOS was the time and effort needed to simply stitch together components into one coherent system.

 For the last couple of months we have been working on providing new tooling to